 Arrange 3 beef slices side by side, overlapping slices slightly to form a 6-inch square.
 Sprinkle square lightly with salt, then lay 3 scallions across the meat in the direction of the grain.
 Tightly roll up meat around scallions and tie shut with kitchen twine at ends and where meat slices overlap.
 Repeat with remaining meat and scallions.

 Stir together sake, mirin, soy sauce, and sugar in a small bowl until sugar is dissolved.
 Put rolls in a small dish and pour marinade over them, turning to coat.
 Marinate, turning occasionally, while preparing the grill, 15 to 30 minutes.

 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and spread the coals evenly over entire surface of coal grate.
+Alternatively, set all the burners of a gas grill to high heat.
 Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Clean and oil the grilling grate.
 Grill rolls, reserving marinade, until well seared on all sides, 2 to 3 minutes per side.
 Transfer to a cutting board and let rest for 5 minutes.

 While the meat is resting, pour reserved marinade into a small pot.
 Bring to a boil over medium heat and cook until slightly thickened, 3 to 5 minutes.
 Cut off and discard twine from negimaki rolls.
 Cut eat roll into 6 1-inch slices.
 Arrange rolls on a plate and drizzle with sauce.